shakes76/PatternFlow/recognition/45427804/README.md

 # The result

-dice_coefficient: 0.9552 which achieves our goal.
+dice_coefficient: 0.9552 which achieves our goal and the performance is good.

-Using command below to save best result
+Using command below to save the best result
 ```python
 model_checkpoint_callback = tf.keras.callbacks.ModelCheckpoint(
     filepath=checkpoint_path,